djnavarro/hugo-calade/exampleSite/content/project/2017-06-13-a-quick-note.md

 - Example
 date: "2017-06-13"
 slug: a-quick-note
-title: A Quick Note on Two Beautiful Websites
+title: A quick note on two beautiful websites
 ---

 To me, the two most impressive websites based on **blogdown** are: